February 10/11, 2017 Penumbral Lunar Eclipse and Comet - Google Earth Blog

 There will be a penumbral lunar eclipse this weekend on February 10 or 11 depending on which part of the world you live in.

-For studying eclipses, we used to recommend a site called ‘HeyWhatsThat’ but it used the Google Earth API/plugin which was discontinued last month.
-Another site by Xavier M. Jubier that offers KMZ files relating to eclipses appears to be no longer being maintained and it does not include a KMZ for this weekends lunar eclipse.
+For studying eclipses, we used to recommend a site called ‘HeyWhatsThat’ but it used the Google Earth API/plugin, which was discontinued last month.
+Another site by Xavier M. Jubier that offers KMZ files relating to eclipses appears to be no longer being maintained and it does not include a KMZ for this weekend’s lunar eclipse.

+[ Update 2017-02-10: We were incorrect and Xavier’s website is being maintained.
+See his message in the comments below including a link to a map and a way to get a KMZ version. ]

 The eclipse will be visible from much parts of the world.
 Image from Wikimedia.